 Documents You’ll Need for the Interview

-The interview will take about 30 minutes and you’ll want to have these documents on hand to complete the interview process:
+The interview will take about 30 minutes and having these documents on hand will help the interview process:

 - Your driver’s license number and Social Security number